ponweist/Wannier90-PRACE/README.md

 This repository is a fork of the quantum mechanics code Wannier90 (http://wannier.org/).
 It contains optimizations to Wannier90 carried out in the course of the PRACE preparatory access project PA2231.

-A detailed summary of the performed optimization work and its results may be found in the following PRACE whitepaper:
+A detailed summary of the performed optimization work and its results (based on commit 35e705238863b176c6f00f02190413c05da24779) may be found in the following PRACE whitepaper:

  * http://www.prace-ri.eu/IMG/pdf/WP204.pdf